visual-layer/visuallayer/README.md

 train_dataset = CleanFood101('./', split='train')
 valid_dataset = CleanFood101('./', split='test')
 ```

+Next, you can load the train and validation datasets in a PyTorch training loop.

+See the [Learn from Examples](#learn-from-examples) section to learn more.

 > **NOTE**: Sign up [here](https://forms.gle/8jxPkyzeKj82kPed8) for free to be our beta testers and get full access to the all the `.csv` files for the dataset listed in this repo.